0xsarwagya/hw/ROADMAP.md

 ## 🎯 Overview

-This roadmap outlines the development phases for building VCEcom, a lightweight ecommerce backend focused on the Indian market.
+This roadmap outlines the development phases for building VCEcom, a **production-ready, India-first headless commerce platform**.
 The roadmap is organized into phases, with each phase building upon the previous one.

+**Core Philosophy:**
+- **GST-First**: GST compliance is not an add-on—it's integrated into the core architecture from day one
+- **Order Lifecycle**: Complete state machine-driven order management with idempotent operations
+- **India-Optimized**: Built specifically for the Indian market with native support for Indian business requirements
+- **Production-Ready**: Enterprise-grade features including audit logs, rate limiting, and security hardening

 ## 📋 Roadmap Phases